Learn to Hunt, Trap & Shoot

 - Learn to Hunt on State Forests Program

 This new effort supports and further develops novice hunters who have five or less years of hunting experience.
 Hunters must complete the Division of Fish & Wildlife’s Learn to Hunt workshops in order to participate.
 Once completed, students can apply for exclusive access to specified hunting areas on select State Forests.
-Hunting areas are assigned to participants based on a preseason draw.
 Students will have a mentor in the field with them during all hunts.
 Both are eligible to hunt during the scheduled hunt sessions.
-Participants may only be drawn once within a five-year period.
+Participants are only eligible once within a five-year period.

 - Complete Learn to Hunt workshop, classroom, and range sessions within the past 24 months.